-Smoking is prohibited in all University owned buildings and residence halls on the campus of Alabama A&M University.
-All buildings are designated as non-smoking areas.
+Smoking is prohibited in all University buildings.
+All buildings are designated as nonsmoking areas.
 Individuals are also prohibited from smoking or carrying lighted cigars, cigarettes, or pipes in any indoor facility, enclosed bus stops and university-owned or controlled vehicles.